rsrivatsan01/augmented-reality/README.md

 Boundary box remains attached to the text object.

 The boundary box must behave like an AR object in the world, not a screen overlay.

+DO NOT MODIFY ANY CODE YET.

+FIRST PERFORM A COMPLETE TRACKING AUDIT OF THE PROJECT.

+Current status:

+- Camera preview works.
+- OCR works.
+- Largest text box detection works.
+- Bounding boxes appear.
+- Bounding boxes do NOT stay attached to the real-world text.
+- Bounding boxes appear stuck to screen coordinates.
+- AR tracking behavior is incorrect.

+---

+TASK 1: INVESTIGATE

+Analyze the entire project and identify exactly how text boxes are currently being tracked.

+Answer the following:

+1. Where are OCR bounding boxes created?

+2. Where are OCR bounding boxes transformed into screen coordinates?

+3. How are boxes currently rendered?

+4. Is ARCore actually used for tracking?

+5. Are ARCore Anchors being created?

+6. Are HitResults being created?

+7. Are Anchor poses updated every frame?

+8. Is camera pose used for box updates?

+9. Are boxes redrawn from OCR coordinates only?

+10. Is there any feature tracking implementation?

+11. Is OpenCV used?

+12. Is optical flow used?

+13. Is there any tracking state machine?

+14. What specific code path causes the box to appear attached to the screen instead of the object?

+---

+TASK 2: REPORT

+Provide a report with:

+CRITICAL ISSUES
+MAJOR ISSUES
+MINOR ISSUES

+For every issue include:

+- File name
+- Class name
+- Method name
+- Exact explanation

+---

+TASK 3: FIX PLAN

+Only after analysis:

+Provide a step-by-step implementation plan.

+For every required change specify:

+- File
+- Method
+- Reason

+Do not implement yet.

+---

+TASK 4: IMPLEMENTATION

+Only after identifying the root cause:

+Implement the minimum required changes to achieve:

+1. Largest text target selection.
+2. Target lock.
+3. ARCore world anchor creation.
+4. Continuous pose updates.
+5. Screen projection updates every AR frame.
+6. Smooth box movement.
+7. Box remains attached to the physical text object.

+---

+SUCCESS TESTS

+Test A:
+Point camera at a sign.

+Expected:
+Box appears around sign.

+Test B:
+Move camera left.

+Expected:
+Box remains attached to sign.

+Test C:
+Move camera right.

+Expected:
+Box remains attached to sign.

+Test D:
+Move closer.

+Expected:
+Box scales naturally.

+Test E:
+Move farther.

+Expected:
+Box scales naturally.

+Test F:
+Rotate phone.

+Expected:
+Box remains attached to text.

+---

+IMPORTANT

+Do NOT redesign UI.
+Do NOT modify translation.
+Do NOT modify language detection.
+Do NOT add new features.

+Focus exclusively on identifying and fixing the root cause of world-space tracking failure.